-For those curious about some vocabulary and parameters used in our forecasts, below is a rudimentary introduction to meteorology and our forecasting criteria.
+For those curious about some vocabulary and parameters used in our forecasts, below is a rudimentary introduction to meteorology and our forecasting criteria, as well as resources to better inform yourself of hazardous weather.
 If you find yourself more curious about specifics, feel free to email our staff!

 Scales